E-commerce

 • Explain the differences between products.

-• Reassure users about compatibility or use.
+• Reassure customers about compatibility or use.

 This reduction in friction has a direct impact on conversion.
-It also aligns with our recommendations in how to increase conversion rate and how to improve conversions: responding quickly to objections is often more effective than simply driving more traffic.
+It also aligns with our recommendations in how to increase conversion rates and how to improve conversions: responding quickly to objections is often more effective than simply driving more traffic.

-It enables more conversational product advice
+It enables more conversational product guidance

 Why conversation helps discovery

-What this brings to merchants
+What this brings to the merchant

-E-commerce support is overwhelmed by recurring requests: where is my order, what is the delivery time, how do I make a return, where can I find an invoice, is a product still available, can an order be modified, how do I use an item, what does the warranty cover?
+E-commerce support is saturated with recurring requests: where is my order, what is the delivery time, how do I make a return, where can I find an invoice, is a product still available, can an order be modified, how do I use an item, what does the warranty cover?
 These are important questions for the customer, but they do not always require the immediate intervention of a human.

 Why AI is useful here